-The 2012 exploration program on the 3Ts Project will consist of approximately 5,000 m of diamond drilling, together with prospecting, geological mapping, geophysical surveying and trenching.
-The Company will initially focus on drilling the Mint Vein and the Ted Vein targets, with the objective of increasing the Inferred Resource for the 3Ts Project.
+A drilling campaign totaling approximately 3,500 metres of core drill holes is planned for this Fall season.
+Initial drilling will be focused on the Mint Vein and the Ted Vein targets, with the objective of increasing the Inferred Resource for the 3Ts Project.
 These veins remain open at depth and along strike.
-Planned 2012 diamond drill holes will also test for new mineralized veins.
+Several drill holes will be located to test for new mineralized veins.